Former Super Bowl champion arrested in Florida

 TAMPA, Fla.
-(WFLA) — Former Super Bowl champion and New York Giants Running Back, Dion Lewis was arrested Monday at the Seminole Hard Rock Hotel & Casino in Tampa.
+(WFLA) — Former Super Bowl champion and New York Giants running back Dion Lewis was arrested Monday at the Seminole Hard Rock Hotel & Casino in Florida.

 Arrest documents show Lewis was taken into custody by Seminole Indian Police around 2 p.m. and booked into the Orient Road Jail of the Hillsborough County Sheriff’s Office an hour later.